 But since then, our current wage has been outpaced by the rising cost of living.
 Solano’s home care providers currently earn $17.70 an hour, but the living wage for one adult without children in the county is $28.22 according to MIT’s living wage calculator.
 Without IHSS workers, our neighbors who receive services through IHSS would lose access to essential long-term care.

-We’re getting ready to start bargaining for a new contract that increases wages and improves benefits for workers and guarantees equitable access to long-term care for all who need it in our community.
+We’re bargaining a new contract that increases wages and improves benefits for workers and guarantees equitable access to long-term care for all who need it in our community.
+With the collective power of every Solano IHSS worker, we can improve our jobs and increase access to long-term care in our county!

-Meet the Solano County IHSS providers who will represent you at the bargaining table:
+Meet the Solano County IHSS providers who are representing you at the bargaining table:

 Minerva Chavez